Fishing tackle insurance: How to protect your expensive equipment from theft and damage

 FAQ

-Does the insurance also cover theft from the car at night?
+Does the insurance also pay out in the event of theft from the car at night?

-Yes, a specialized angling equipment insurance generally covers theft from a locked vehicle during the night.
-In contrast, many household insurances exclude this through the so-called 'night time clause'.
+Yes, a specialised fishing equipment insurance policy generally also provides cover in the event of theft from a locked vehicle during the night.
+By contrast, many home contents insurance policies exclude this under the so-called „night-time clause“.

-Are consumables like bait and lines covered?
+Are consumables such as bait and lines also covered?

 What should I do in the event of a claim?